mariogc55/mp3_Android_apk/README.md

 - more sounds
 - better UI/UX
 - bug fixes (fix the draging function)
-- more functionaliti
+- more functionalities
+- notification bar

 <img width="500" height="500" alt="cassette_unico" src="https://github.com/user-attachments/assets/3a1045a5-874e-45fc-8c87-c189a1605340" />

-## planning on adding more cassette designs
+## planning on adding more cassette designs.

 <img width="800" height="800" alt="image" src="https://github.com/user-attachments/assets/8df5120a-cf98-4b7d-a307-366f78f0afef" />

 ## //---This is a work in progress---//
-This proyect will be uploaded the right way later, for now, this is just demo code
+This proyect will be uploaded the right way later, for now, this is just demo code.

 ## Version 2